-Detractors of the EB-5 program, many of them politicians, have for years argued that the program has been rife with abuse and fraud.
-Sens.
-Chuck Grassley (R-Iowa), and Patrick Leahy (D-Vt.) have been among the most vocal critics of the program and the two were the architects behind the EB-5 Reform and Integrity Act of 2022 which was designed to help promote transparency, improve oversight, and curb abuse and fraud.
+Detractors, including many politicians, have long argued that the EB-5 program is plagued by abuse and fraud.
+Senators Chuck Grassley (R-Iowa) and Patrick Leahy (D-Vt.) have been particularly vocal critics of the program, and they were instrumental in crafting the EB-5 Reform and Integrity Act of 2022, which aims to improve transparency, oversight, and prevention of abuse and fraud.

-On occasion, developers have been accused of operating Ponzi schemes, in which they use money from new investors to pay returns to earlier investors, rather than investing the money in the commercial enterprise as required by the program
+In some cases, developers have been accused of operating Ponzi schemes, in which new investor funds are used to pay returns to earlier investors, rather than being invested in the commercial enterprise as required by the program.

-Misrepresentation of the project is another type of fraud that hasn’t captured headlines but has been said to be prevalent in the industry.
-Some developers, regional centers, and agents have been accused of providing false information to investors about the details of the project, such as the expected return on investment, the number of jobs that would be created, or the status of the project's approval.
+Misrepresentation of the project is another form of fraud that is reportedly prevalent in the industry.
+Some developers, regional centers, and agents have been accused of providing false information to investors about key project details, such as the expected return on investment, the number of jobs that will be created, or the project's approval status.

 Promises of a Green Card